Dozodouzo/supybot-git/README.md

-Commit  and snarf messages are produced from a general format string that you define in the commitMessage1, commitMessage2, snarfMessage1 and snarfMessage 2 configuration items (see above).
+Commit  and snarf messages are produced from a general format string that you define in the commitMessage1, commitMessage2, snarfMessage1 and snarfMessage2 configuration items (see above).
 They use the following substitution parameters:

     %a       Author name